Read Part 2, covering Loki’s character arc in ‘Avengers’ and ‘Thor: The Dark World’

 Audiences have deep empathy for Loki because they understand and can relate to his family struggles.
 Loki’s reaction to the emotional bombshell of being adopted is understandable, and his torrent of conflicting outbursts against Odin and Thor (and even Frigga, in ‘Thor: The Dark World’) reads as real and intensely human.

-Loki embodies a familiar contradiction that results from the dueling aspects of his personality.
+Loki embodies a familiar contradiction rooted in the dueling aspects of his personality.
 He loves his family and he hates his family.
 And Loki hates that he can’t stop loving his family, no matter how much pain and frustration it causes him.

 Parts 2 & 3